 It’s a good idea to see a doctor any time you experience jaw pain or discomfort that doesn’t go away on its own.
 A dentist or an oral medicine specialist can recommend certain therapies to ease your symptoms.

 Reducing stress and anxiety may help prevent jaw pain.
 Stress-relieving techniques to try include:

 - deep breathing exercises

 Avoiding excessive chewing and overuse of your jaw muscles may also help prevent jaw pain.
-Try eating soft foods that aren’t sticky, and avoid foods that require excessive chewing, such as steak, taffy, raw carrots, and nuts.
+Try eating soft foods that aren’t sticky, and avoid foods that require excessive chewing, such as:

-If at-home prevention techniques don’t work, it may help to talk to your doctor or dentist to determine which next steps will provide the most relief for you.
+If at-home prevention techniques don’t work, talk with a doctor or dentist to determine how you can find relief for jaw tightness.

 A tight, painful jaw can be caused by a range of conditions, including bruxism, TMD, and stress.
 Some at-home solutions may provide relief or prevent tightness and pain.

 These include stress reduction and behavior modifications, such as eating soft food and avoiding chewing gum.
 Mouthguards or splints may also help.